utopia2046/Doc/md/Developing 2D Games with Unity.md

 | Tips: `Horizontal Layout Group` component will automatically arrange for all its subviews to be placed alongside each other horizontally.

+| Tips: Fix TMP Text not shown, at right top of the Material, `Create Material Preset` using shader `TextMeshPro/Distance Field`, make sure `Color` -> `Alpha` is not 0, then assign it to the text's `Material Preset`.

 ## Characters, Coroutines, and Spawn Points

 Instead of using `Update` method in `MonoBehaviour` class, we could also use `InvokeRepeating` method to repeat regularly.